-The motor road around the rim, which has been under construction for four years, is now completed.
+There is a motor road around the rim.
 It is easily one of the greater scenic highways of the world.
-The motorist looks down on the one side upon the lake disclosed in complete detail from every point of view, and out on the other side over an ever-changing panorama of Cascade Mountain scenery.
+The motorist looks down on the one side upon the lake disclosed in complete detail from every point of view, and out on the other side over an ever-changing panorama of Cascade Range scenery.
 At many points he may park his car and clamber as he pleases among the rocks and over the precipices of the lake's deep gulf.